Vinicius195/pizzaria1/src/README.md

   PRIMARY KEY (id)
 );
 ALTER TABLE public.profiles ENABLE ROW LEVEL SECURITY;

--- NEW POLICY: Allow new users to insert their own profile.
-CREATE POLICY "Users can insert their own profile."
-ON public.profiles FOR INSERT WITH CHECK (auth.uid() = id);
 -- Policies for profiles:
 CREATE POLICY "Public profiles are viewable by authenticated users."
 ON public.profiles FOR SELECT TO authenticated USING (true);
 CREATE POLICY "Users can update own profile."
 ON public.profiles FOR UPDATE USING (auth.uid() = id) WITH CHECK (auth.uid() = id);